 If you don't have this setting enabled, students will be able to select Complete & continue to skip all slides, but will also see the following prompt warning them that they are skipping slides:

 - For optimal student experience, we recommend keeping presentation sizes to approximately 20 PDF pages.
 It is possible to upload larger sizes however this will also increase the time to process the file.

-- For best display in our Course Player we also recommend your PDF pages have 16:9 dimensions.
+- For the best display in our Course Player, we also recommend your PDF pages have 16:9 dimensions.
 Here is how to change the aspect ratio in MS Powerpoint and in Google Slides.